Scottish Paperweights & Related Objects for Sale

 Millefiori Paperweight. circa 1963-1968.
 This

-patterns each separated by a white latticinio twist cane.
+each separated by a white latticinio twist cane.
+There is a

-central ring of eight millefiori canes and then a center
+central ring of eight dark red millefiori canes and then a

-millefiori cane.
-The canes are early Scottish millefiori
+center pink and white millefiori cane.
+The canes are early

+paperweights.
+Great color.
 The birth of Scottish paperweight making is credited to the glass making family of Salvador Ysart, who moved to Crieff, Scotland in 1922.
 They worked first at John Moncrieff Ltd and made the earliest Scottish paperweights during that period.
 In 1946 Salvadore and his sons Augustine and Vincent founded Ysart Brothers Glass and produced glass wares under the Vasart label.
 Salvador Ysart died in 1955 The company name was later changed to Vasart Glass.
 Strathearn Glass was formed in a reorganization of Vasart glass in 1963.
 The new company was owned by Teachers Whiskey.
 The company is no longer in existence.
-Medium Size: 2 9/16” diameter by 1 3/4”
+Large size: Just over 3” diameter by 2 1/8”

 Click on the picture